angelosps/angelosps.github.io/_news/nemi25.md

 related_posts: false
 ---

-Presenting a poster at the [2nd New England Mechanistic Interpretability (NEMI) workshop](https://nemiconf.github.io/summer25) workshop.
+Presenting a poster at the [2nd New England Mechanistic Interpretability (NEMI)](https://nemiconf.github.io/summer25) workshop.